Plumbing (Waterline) Inventory

 I received something in the mail about a service line inventory – what do I need to do?

 Receiving a notice about a service line inventory is part of our ongoing efforts to ensure the safety and quality of your drinking water.
-Here’s what you need to do:

 • Read the Notice Carefully: The notice will provide important information about what a service line inventory is and why it’s being conducted.

 • Check Your Service Line: Follow the instructions provided to inspect your water service line.
 This typically involves checking the material of the pipe that brings water into your home.
-The notice may include a link to a guide or a video to help you identify the pipe material.

 • Keep the Information for Your Records: After you have reported your findings, keep a copy of the information for your records.
 This will help ensure that your service line information is up-to-date.